-The one module bay accommodates standard SFP GBIC modules, such as the AGM731F or AGM732F from NETGEAR, allowing you to have fiber connections on your network.
-The module bay is a combo port, sharing a connection with the last one RJ-45 port.
+The two module bays accommodate standard SFP GBIC modules, such as the AGM731F or AGM732F from NETGEAR, allowing you to have fiber connections on your network.
+The module bays are combo ports, sharing a connection with the last two RJ-45 ports, port 15T and 16T.
 Being a combo port, only one type of connection can be active at any given time.
-For example, both copper and fiber port cannot be used at the same time.
-If both connectors are plugged in at the same time, the fiber port will be active.
+For example, both port 15T and 15F cannot be used at the same time.
+If both connectors are plugged in at the same time, the fiber port (15F) will be active.

-The SFP GBIC bay accommodates a standard SFP GBIC module.
+The SFP GBIC bay accommodates a standard SFP GBIC module, which has an LC connector that is compatible with the IEEE 802.3Z 1000 Base-SX Standard.